Table of Contents:

 |I am sorry, adhering rigidly to a grid system does not guarantee the success of a work.|

-Hans Neuburg (1904 – 1983) was born in Grulich, Austria-Hungary (today Czechoslovakia). at the age fifteen he enrolled at Orell Füssli AG in Zurich and graduated in 1922.
+Hans Neuburg (1904 – 1983) was born in Grulich, Austria-Hungary, which later became part of Czechoslovakia -- the town is now called Králíky and after the division of Czechoslovakia most of the municipality become part of the the Czech Republic.
+At the age fifteen, Neuburg enrolled at Orell Füssli AG in Zurich and graduated in 1922.
 After graduation he worked at various positions in advertising, freelance graphic design, and magazine editor.
 Over the 1958-65 he and is fellow artists Richard Paul Lohse, joseph Müller-Brockmann and carlo vivarelli established “Neue Grafik” magazine.
 After a brief two years period assuming the directorship of the Gewerbemuseum in Winterhur in 1962-64 during which he also taught at the Hochschule für Gestaltung in Ulm, and writing a number of books including Graphic Design in Swiss Industry (1965), Publicity and Graphic Design in the Chemical Industry (1967) and Conceptions of International Exhibition (1969), he moved to Ottawa, Canada, to teach at Carlton University, School of Industrial Design in 1971.

 Carlo Vivarelli (1919-1986) was a graphic designer, painter and sculptor who was born in Zurich and studied at the renowned Kunstgewerbeschule from 1934-39 and in 1946 became Art Director at the progressive avant garde Studio Boggeri in Milan.
 During this time and when he returned to his native Switzerland he became one of the leaders of the Swiss Modernists and in 1958 became a co-founder of Neue Grafik magazine.
 In his later years he concentrated more on his concrete art and sculptures.